How to Switch or Cancel Internet and Cable Service

-When you sign a contract with an ISP, chances are that they’ve included some sort of fine print that explains the inclusion of an Early Termination Fee.
+When you sign a contract with an ISP, chances are that they’ve included some sort of fine print that explains the inclusion of an ETF.
 These fees apply when you cancel your service before the end of your contract.
-They could potentially cost you significant amount of money — sometimes so much that it makes sense to keep your service active.
+They could potentially cost you a significant amount of money — sometimes so much that it makes sense to keep your service active.

-Many times that you enter into a contract, your internet or cable provider will provide a discounted rate in exchange for a long-term commitment.
-When you terminate the contract early, the ETF allows the company to collect a portion of the money that you would have paid were you to let your agreement run its course.
+The ETF allows the company to collect a portion of the money that you would have paid if you had let your agreement run its course.

 In many cases, information about these sorts of deals will be available on your prospective ISP’s website.
 If you’re unsure if they offer that perk, a quick call to customer service can give you the answer you need.